thekyle5000/maryjane/README.md

 * League class is initialized with one argument- here I'm determining whether file path was given or not

 ### LineParser
-* this static, helper class validates line content
+* helper class validates line content
 * wrote regex to spot invalid lines
 * returns a hash with team names and calculated points (points awarded for that game
 according to rules provided in prompt)